BlueSky vs Twitter (X): Similarities & Shared Features Explained

 • Blocked and muted accounts: Silence or remove problematic users from your feed.

-• Privacy settings: Set your account to public or private, deciding who can see or interact with your posts.
+• Privacy settings: Set your account to public or private to decide who can see or interact with your posts.

-You can also manage data sharing and app permissions on both platforms, putting you in charge of your personal information.
+You can also manage data sharing and app permissions on both platforms, giving you control over your personal information.

-Key Differences: What Sets BlueSky Apart from Twitter
+Key Differences: What Sets BlueSky Apart from X (Twitter)

-Although BlueSky and Twitter seem similar at first glance, several core differences shape your user experience.
-While both let you share, follow, and engage, BlueSky introduces unique concepts that break away from Twitter’s established model.
+Although BlueSky and X (Twitter) seem similar at first glance, several core differences shape your user experience.
+While both let you share, follow, and engage, BlueSky introduces unique concepts that break away from X Twitter’s established model.

 Here, you’ll get a clear look at the main ways BlueSky stands out, from its open protocol and moderation style to feed controls and app ecosystem.